What are the benefits of team building activities?

 When companies choose not to address employee engagement and retention, employees are four times more likely to leave.
 So, how do you boost employee engagement?

-Here are 6 examples of sales team building activities to improve both employee engagement and the quality of the sales reps’ work:
+Here are 9 examples of sales team building activities to improve both employee engagement and the quality of the sales reps’ work.

-Team members can enjoy a friendly competition while learning about their company.
+Put a twist on the classic Jeopardy game where team members can enjoy friendly competition while learning about their company.
 The goal of the game is to give correct answers to clues about the company and its products.

-To prepare the game, you first have to decide what knowledge you want your reps to learn and retain.
+To prepare the game, decide what knowledge you want your reps to learn and retain.
 Think of five different categories, such as “products we sell” or “company values.”
 Each category will hold five questions relating to the assigned topic.
 For example, the “products we sell” category may have the question: “What is the price of this product?”

 Once you have created your board, split the sales team into a few smaller teams.
 Each group takes turns selecting a category and a point value.
 The team has a limited time to converse and answer the question.
 If they get it right, they get those points.
 If they get it wrong, the other teams have the opportunity to steal the question and answer correctly.
 Keep calculations of what each team scores, and once all of the questions have been picked, the group with the most points wins.